MrPrimate/ddb-meta-data/modules/mm/README.md

 The Monster Manual adds a horde of classic Dungeons & Dragons creatures, including dragons, giants, mind flayers, and beholders - to fill your campaign and challenge your players.

-Complete the core Dungeons & Dragons collection:

-* Tasha's Cauldron of Everything

 ---

 ## License